chainloop-dev/chainloop/docs/docs/guides/dagger/README.md

 - This module requires existing familiarity with Chainloop and its attestation process.
 Please refer to [this guide](https://docs.chainloop.dev/getting-started/attestation-crafting) to learn more.
-- You need a `token` (aka workflow robot account) [previously generated](https://docs.chainloop.dev/getting-started/workflow-definition#robot-account-creation) by your Chainloop administrator.
+- You need an `API token` [previously generated](https://docs.chainloop.dev/getting-started/workflow-definition#api-token-creation) by your Chainloop administrator.

 ## Attestation Crafting